Give a Beagle a Home

 What to Expect from a Rescued Beagle

-- Fearfulness around everyday sounds, objects, and people
+- Fearfulness around everyday sounds and people

-- No house training.
-They have never been in a home.
+- No house training -- they have never been in a home

 The Rewards